-- 1. The data coordinator designated in accordance with Article 31, shall be responsible to coordinate the requests pursuant article 14(1) from the sector bodies of that Member State, ensure that the requests meet the requirement laid down in this chapter and transmit them to the data holder.
+- 1. The data coordinator designated in accordance with Article 31 shall be responsible for coordinating the requests pursuant Article 14(1) from the sector bodies of the Member State concerned, in order to ensure that the requests meet the requirement laid down in this Chapter and shall transmit them to the data holder.
 It shall avoid multiple requests by different public sector bodies within their territory to the same data holder. - 2.
-Member States shall regularly inform the Commission about request pursuant to Article 14(1). - 3.
-Where public sector bodies or Union institutions, agencies or bodies requires data from the same data holder in more than one Member State on the basis of an exceptional need pursuant Article 14(1), the competent authorities of the Member States shall cooperate in accordance with Article 22 to coordinate their requests where it is necessary to minimize the administrative burden for the data holders

-4. The Commission shall develop a model template for requests pursuant to Article 17.
+Member States shall regularly inform the Commission about requests pursuant to Article 14(1). - 3.
+Where public sector bodies or Union institutions, agencies or bodies requires data from the same data holder in more than one Member State on the basis of an exceptional need pursuant Article 14(1), the competent authorities of the Member States shall cooperate in accordance with Article 22 to coordinate their requests where it is necessary to minimise the administrative burden on the data holders - 4.
+The Commission shall develop a model template for requests pursuant to Article 17.